-Creating and using a budget calendar is the second step in my budgeting process.
-I can’t create a realistic budget without it!
+Creating and using a budget calendar is an important step in my budgeting process.
+I can't create a realistic budget without it!
 Appointments, school functions, special occasions, travel dates, family events, sporting events, bill due dates, and birthdays are all things that I like to have included in my budget.

 When you think about your budget, it's easy to remember your bills, but what about all of the other life events that cost money?
 Your budget calendar will be your guiding light when planning out your paychecks.

 Whether you use a hang-on-the-wall calendar, a hard-copy desk style, or (most likely) your phone, financial and life organization is a must.

 What Is a Budget Calendar?